incepter/react-async-states/readme.v2.md

 - Later, from any point in your app, you can use `useAsyncState(key)` or `useAsyncStateSelector(key)` to get the state based on your needs.

-Of course, this is only the basic usage of the library, let's now explore more in depth each component and how it works.
+Of course, this is only the basic usage of the library, and the `useAsyncState` hook may be used in different forms and serve different purposes:
+- You may `hoist` an async state to the provider and become accessible.
+- You may `fork` an async state and reuse its promise function without impacting its state and subscribers.

-### The promise function
+## The promise function
 The main goal and purpose is to run your function, let's see what it receives:
 ```javascript
 // somewhere in the code, simplified: